-

 Conditions excluded from SOP

-Clinical onset may be different for each eye.
-It will be when the refractive error was first documented by an optometrist or ophthalmologist, or when blurred vision, subsequently confirmed to be due to a refractive error, was first noted.
+Clinical onset may differ between the eyes.
+It is defined as the point at which the refractive error was first documented by an optometrist or ophthalmologist, or when blurred or decreased vision- subsequently confirmed to be due to a refractive error- was first noted.